dimitris93/route-planner-backend/README.md

 ## KD-Tree implementation

 The KD-Tree is a binary tree.
-In our application we only save the `node_id` on our KD-Tree, because we already have an array of `coordinates` that is indexed with `node_ids` and gives us a `LatLng` object for a node.
+In our application we only save the `node_id` on our KD-Tree, because we already have an array of `coordinates` that is indexed with `node_ids` and can give us the node's `LatLng` information.
 Also, because KD-Tree is a binary tree, we can store it in memory as an array and thus saving memory.

 ![4](https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Binary_tree_in_array.svg/450px-Binary_tree_in_array.svg.png)